-In 1981, volatile organic compounds (VOCs), which had been used as solvents by industries near the Airport, were detected in the City of Tucson drinking water wells in the TUS area.46 In September 1983, EPA established the Tucson International Airport Area (TIAA) Superfund Site and placed them on the NPL.
-For the purpose of investigating and remediating groundwater contamination, EPA divided the Site into two geographic areas-Superfund Site Area A and Superfund Site Area B. Superfund Site Area A comprises the main groundwater contamination plume located to the west of the Airport, and is divided into the Tucson Airport Remediation Project (TARP), Airport Property Project, and AFP 44.
-The City of Tucson is responsible for the TARP.
-Settling defendants for the Airport Property Project are General Dynamics Corporation, McDonnell Douglas Corporation, the City of Tucson, and the TAA.
-The USAF is responsible for the AFP 44 project area.
-Superfund Site Area B includes the West Plume B, Arizona Air National Guard, Texas Instruments and former West-Cap project areas, located to the north and west of the airport.
-The West Plume B and West-Cap project areas are funded by the EPA.
-These areas are depicted on Exhibit 3-5.
+In 1981, volatile organic compounds (VOCs), which had been used as solvents by industries near the Airport, were detected in the City of Tucson drinking water wells in the TUS area.
+46 In September 1983, EPA established the Tucson International Airport Area (TIAA) Superfund Site and placed them on the NPL.
+For the purpose of investigating and remediating groundwater contamination, EPA divided the Site into two geographic areas-Superfund Site Area A and Superfund Site Area B. Superfund Site Area A comprises the main groundwater contamination plume located to the west of the Airport, and is divided into the Tucson Airport Remediation Project (TARP),

-EPA, 2017, Tucson International Airport Area, Superfund Site Area A North of Los Reales Road, Tucson Arizona, https://yosemite.epa.gov/r9/sfund/r9sfdocw.nsf/vwsoalphabetic/Tucson+International+Airpo,rt+Area accessed in September 2017.
+EPA, 2017, Tucson International Airport Area, Superfund Site Area A North of Los Reales Road, Tucson Arizona, https://yosemite.epa.gov/r9/sfund/r9sfdocw.nsf/vwsoalphabetic/Tucson+ International+Airpo,rt+Area accessed in September 2017.